lgraesser/im2im2im/experiments/labbook.md

     - No change is made to images with large smiles (which makes sense, and is reassuring, since it suggests the generation process can generate the identify function).
     - Overall it seems as if the model has learnt a pretty good concept of hair color and smiling-ness
   - Removing eyeglasses and then translating the hair color works pretty well, but the mode of adding eyeglasses then changing the hair color seems to be lost.
 This could be because there are no eyeglasses in the blond brunette dataset (which would be problematic since the model should ignore what is on the eyes), but at the moment seems to be a failure of the no eyeglasses - eyeglasses generation.
 Perhaps this loss could be tweaked to try and boost this part of the network.
+- 17 November: Training the same two joint models as above at higher res 128 x 128

 ### Todo